-It’s one thing to vent, but when most of someone’s time is spent complaining about the same things over and over again, it’s affecting your energy.
+Venting to someone you trust can be a healthy way to lighten a burden when something challenging happens, but when most of someone’s time is spent complaining about the same things over and over again, it’s affecting your energy.
 Even worse is if you find yourself joining in.

-Complaining is not constructive.
-It’s often a way to avoid taking responsibility and put off taking action.
+Having a habit of complaining is not constructive.
+It’s often a way to avoid taking responsibility and put off taking positive action.

 If that doesn’t work though leave the room or do your best to tune them out.

 A effective way to counteract negative energy is to consume positive content on a regular basis

 Assess the kind of messages you’re surrounding yourself with.
 Are your social media feeds making you feel good or like you’re not enough?
 Are your closest friends generally positive or are they always complaining, criticizing, and being general downers?

 Read inspirational books (here are my top 12 self-improvement books).

 Have positive people in your closest friend group.